Island Countries 2020

 The economies of island nations are also different.
 Because they are more isolated from trade and economy and have to face such challenges as high shipping costs, these countries typically have very small economies and are significantly impacted by global changes in the economy.

 Most island nations have very small populations, although there are some exceptions, such as Japan.
 There are many island nations around the world.
 The largest by population is Indonesia, which has a population of over 255 million people.
-Indonesia is also the largest island country by area.

 The second largest island country in the world is Japan, which has a population of over 127 million.
 There is one additional island country with a population exceeding 100 million, and that nation is the Philippines.